A fanatic is a man that does what he thinks the Lord would do if He knew the facts of the case. Finley Peter Dunne

 Individuals falsely assume that big hedge funds or mutual funds cannot be part of the mass mindset.
 Some of the biggest players are nothing but cattle, they just give the impression that they know what they are doing, but in the end, they are just following each other to the Promised Land, which usually turns out to be den full of vipers.
 Insanity (madness) is a very powerful force; never underestimate it.

 As insanity is the main driving force, caution is called for, but do not focus on a stock market crash.
 A change of tactics is warranted.
 At this point, the Markets are trading in the extremely overbought ranges on both the weekly and monthly charts.
 We are not stating that the markets are going to crash or that they need to crash.
 Common sense says that an old bull market such as this one needs to let out a healthy dose of steam.
-At this point, the risk to reward ratio is not strongly in our favour.
+At this point, the risk to reward ratio is not in our favour, hence it would be good for the market to let out some steam.
 The trend is bullish, so treat sharp pullbacks as buying opportunities.